cameronmathis/AuburnOnTour/README.md

 ## General info

-This is a template I created to easily spin up new GitHub Repositories.
+This is a personal bot that posts golf results of Auburn alumni who are playing on the PGA Tour.

 ## Setup